 Quarterly performance monitoring of the in-situ bioremediation in groundwater is scheduled to be performed over the next 3-5 years starting with 9 and 12-month post-injection sampling events.
 An ESD for Site 31 was completed in August 2018 to document that no additional monitoring wells will be installed, as required by the ROD; and the monitoring network at Site 31 will consist of 12 existing monitoring wells, rather than the 10 wells as required by the ROD.
-A RACR to document the remedy is cleaning up the VOC plume is in regulatory review and anticipated to be completed by September 2019.
+A RACR to document the remedy is cleaning up the VOC plume was signed by the Navy and EPA in December 2019.
+Currently, quarterly performance monitoring of the groundwater remedy is ongoing.
+The Navy is also planning on another round of in-situ bioremediation of the VOC plume in 2023.